tthorntone/AdNauseam-Wiki/Testing-New-Release-Candidates.md

 - On settings tab (options.html) check that when clicking or hiding are disabled, then all of their sub-items are also disabled
 - Test import/export/clear ads functions

-&nbsp;&nbsp;&nbsp;&nbsp;<b>Icon in the toolbar</b>
+&nbsp;&nbsp;&nbsp;&nbsp;<b>Toolbar Icon</b>
-- Check that the icon in the toolbar is in green when on DNT pages.
+- Check that the icon in the toolbar is in purple when AdNauseam is active
-- Check that the icon in the toolbar is in grey when adnauseam is disabled.
+- Check that the icon in the toolbar is in grey when AdNauseam is disabled
-- Check that the icon in the toolbar is in purple when adnauseam is active.
+- Check that the icon in the toolbar is in green when on DNT pages
-- Click effect(v3.1 and later)
+- Icon should animate each time an Ad is clicked (>= v3.1)

 &nbsp;&nbsp;&nbsp;&nbsp;<b>Notifications</b>
 - Check that disabling hiding, clicking, or blocking on the first-run generates a notification warning at the top of the dashboard (all tabs), menu, and vault page (after first-run is closed or 'ok' is clicked).